 Thanks to international connectivity, including connectivity to the APO, Singapore's productivity movement has been able to benefit from the experience and guidance of others.
 The Japanese productivity movement was a significant source of early inspiration.
 Over the years, new ideas and lessons have also been drawn from best practices in other developed countries.
-Like its workers and organizations, a productivity movement that wants to remain relevant and successful must also practice lifelong learning by scouring the world for best practices.
+Like its workers and organizaby Lee Suan Hiang tions, a productivity movement that wants to remain relevant and successful must also practice lifelong learning by scouring the world for best practices.